 See Academic Policies and Regulations for non-matriculated students for more information.

-TUCC: TUCC offers a rich selection of non-credit programs and classes.
+Center City: Temple University Center City (TUCC) offers a rich selection of non-credit programs and classes.
 These include courses for your personal enrichment from the Institute for Continuing Studies and Music Prep, courses leading to state licensure in the real estate field from the Real Estate Institute, lively classes on every conceivable subject for retirees provided by members of the Temple Association for Retired Persons (TARP), and career development seminars and professional certificate programs from The Business Agenda.
-Please check further information on non-credit programs in the section that follows and/or http://www.temple.edu/tucc/ .
+For further information on non-credit programs, please see the Non-Credit Programs section below and/or visit www.temple.edu/tucc/.

-Health Sciences Center (HSC): The Schools of Medicine (http://www.temple.edu/medschool/), Dentistry (http://www.temple.edu/dentistry/), and Pharmacy (http://www.temple.edu/pharmacy/), and the College of Allied Health Professions (http://www.temple.edu/CHP/) sponsor continuing education activities for their graduates as well as for graduates of other institutions.
+Health Sciences Center (HSC): The Schools of Medicine (www.temple.edu/medicine/), Dentistry (www.temple.edu/dentistry/), and Pharmacy (www.temple.edu/pharmacy/), and the College of Health Professions (www.temple.edu/chp/) sponsor continuing education activities for their graduates as well as for graduates of other institutions.
 Many programs meet the requirements of professional accrediting agencies to take refresher courses or seminars in order to keep abreast of changes in the field.

 Temple University has been bringing its rich educational resources to off-campus sites for over 60 years.
-The University’s mission, articulated by Dr. Russell Conwell, is to bring higher education to all capable and motivated students regardless of their backgrounds and finances.
-Through its Office of Extension Services, Temple University continues this mission today by offering both off-campus and customized corporate programs across the Philadelphia five-county area and beyond.
-We offer a wide array of credit and non-credit courses, seminar/workshops, certificate and full degree programs.
+Through its Office of Extension Services, Temple University provides both off-campus and customized corporate programs throughout the Philadelphia five-county area and beyond.
+The Office of Extension Services offers a wide array of credit and non-credit courses, seminar/workshops, certificate and full degree programs.

 At Temple University, a certificate is a credit-bearing program of courses leading to a credential that recognizes the student’s work in a specialized area of knowledge.
 An undergraduate certificate may be part of a degree program, or it may stand alone.
 It is distinct from an academic major or minor and should not be confused with the process of professional certification for teaching and other fields.
 Certificate programs often focus on the acquisition of specific skills recognized in the job market.
 They are open to undergraduates in all Temple schools and colleges and majors and are particularly useful to students seeking to document their exposure to fields and disciplines outside of their academic major and minor.
 Some majors recommend particular certificate programs to their students.
 Non-matriculated students should contact the department offering a certificate, as some certificates are restricted to matriculated students.
 The University Honors Program and the Fox School of Business and Management offer Honors certificates.
 You will find a partial listing of certificate programs below.
 For more detailed information, contact the school, college, or campus where the program is offered.